-We've documented 22 accessibility features for Cozy Grove in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for Cozy Grove.
+Strongest in Controls and Getting Started but also has features in Reading, Visual, Navigation and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Cosy Grove is a life-simulation where you camp on a hand-drawn island.
 You play a scout and explore the ever changing island's forest to find secrets and help the local ghosts.
 Like Animal Crossing, it has a children's story-book look, but is a surprisingly layered and engaging experience.
 You soon discover different ghost bears on the island who need your help coming to terms with their past before they can pass on to a peaceful afterlife

 We've documented 6 accessibility features for Controls in Cozy Grove which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.